bebert64/nix-configs/cheat-sheet.md

 ```
 cd ... && cp ...
 ```
-- Copy profile from existing Thunderbird
+- Copy profile from existing Thunderbird (into correct account a.k.a.
+Regular)
 ```
 cd ... && cp ...
 ```